input-output-hk/plutus-pioneer-program/docs/alonzowhiteex1.rst

         "syncProgress": "100.00"
     }

-You can use ``jq`` if you ever want to get some specific information, for example:
+You can use ``jq`` if you ever want to get some specific information on its own, for example:

 .. code:: bash

     sudo apt install jq -y

     $CARDANO_CLI query tip --testnet-magic 7 | jq -r '.syncProgress'
     100.0